 Through art, human beings create relationship between apparent dualities – we combine what is logical with what is emotional, .
 Artists highlight our human foibles and find wisdom in them- we turn our wounds into a tragedy, we transform our ridiculousness into comedy.
 We transform a history of violence into into a work of peace.
 We take pictures and make words, we take words and make pictures.
 We restore what is broken and make something beautiful.

-Art puts all the pieces and brokenness of life together.
+Art puts all the pieces of the brokenness of life together.
 It all gets chucked in -love, hate, religion, science, crap, fragrance, sense, stupidity, animals, plants, good, bad, sickness, health, devastation, joy – it all gets chucked into the arts and something is made from it.

 It’s like Art is one great big compost heap: throw it all in – it’ll get turned into something that’s good, that enriches our existence.
 Art turns the dust from which we are made into soil from which life grows.

 Artists are like scavengers in the garbage dump of a broken world.
 Some of us spy beauty and say “Here!
 Look at this!…and there…look what’s shining?!…yes!
 I can see it!
 I’ll take it home and make it gleam!!!”

 Some artists find broken pieces and put them together to give them new sense and form, while some dig really deep into the stinking, hot, dark of decay and find treasure that might have been lost forever.
 Our work is a salvaging work.

 I would like to talk about four things that visual artists are involved in salvaging: